Rendel27/RDExtensionsSwift/README.md

 source 'https://github.com/CocoaPods/Specs.git'
 use_frameworks!
 target 'ProjectName' do
+# For latest version:
+    pod 'RDExtensionsSwift'

+# For earlier verions:
+    pod 'RDExtensionsSwift', '~> 5.0.0' # for Swift 5.0
     pod 'RDExtensionsSwift', '~> 4.2.3' # for Swift 4.2
     pod 'RDExtensionsSwift', '~> 4.0.1' # for Swift 4
     pod 'RDExtensionsSwift', '~> 3.1.1' # for Swift 3.2